| DID

 chant of 'We want cricket' was heard

 during the slower moments of the game.
+A month later, on 17th September

 1980 an England XI (including Botham, Gooch, Boycott and Gatting) played